astronomer/astronomer-providers/CONTRIBUTING.rst

 We'd also love PRs.
 If you're thinking of a large PR, we advise opening up an issue first to talk about it, though!
 Look at the links below if you're not sure how to open a PR.

+If you have other questions, use `Github Discussions <https://github.com/astronomer/astronomer-providers/discussions/>`_

 Dev Environment
 ---------------